 Remember, these items must not be thrown into the dumpster:

 COMPUTERS and ELECTRONICS.
 Any of the following items is legally defined as universal waste and must be recycled.
-This includes (but is not limited to) computers, keyboards, mice, monitors, TVs, VCRs/DVD players, etc. Please submit a service request form to begin the process.
-Please be sure to fill out the Computer Moving Form; electronics will not be disposed of without this form attached.
+This includes (but is not limited to) computers, keyboards, mice, monitors, TVs, VCRs/DVD players, etc. Instructions are here for having your electronic equipment removed.
 There is no charge for this service.

 RECHARGEABLE BATTERIES Creighton recycles rechargeable batteries and cellphones.
 These batteries can be found in many types of items, such as laptop computers, cameras, tools, etc. Another item you might not have considered is the UPS (battery-backup) for your computer.
 If your department uses quite a few batteries of this sort, we can provide you with a box for your department.
-If you are only generating one or two at a time, please give them to a Facilities Management employee or seal it in a plastic bag and mail it to Mary Duda in EH&S. Rechargeable batteries are collected at various sites across campus, including the Skutt Student Center (which also collects cell phones, eyeglasses, and inkjet toner cartridges), Purchasing, Facilities Management, and DoIT.
-(What about alkaline batteries?)
+If you are only generating one or two at a time, please give them to a Facilities Management employee or seal it in a plastic bag and mail it to Mary Duda in EH&S. (What about alkaline batteries?)

 Our batteries are recycled by: